Applications for the 2019 Emerging Leaders Program are now being accepted. Applications for the 2019 ELP are due at midnight on Wednesday, May 22nd.

 - Activities: list any past organizations and activities that you have been involved in that demonstrate your commitment to public service, community involvement, and/or volunteer work.

 - Contact information: your current mailing address, home phone, work phone, cell phone, and email address

 The overall success of the program depends on the attendance of all students at all sessions.
 The absence of one person negatively affects the learning experience for everyone else.
 Therefore we have a strict attendance policy.
-Attendance during the entirety of the July and September sessions is mandatory.
-During the August session, one half-day absence may be requested.
+Attendance during the entirety of the first and last sessions is mandatory.
+During the second session, one half-day absence may be requested.
 The staff reserves the right to deny any absence requests to protect the integrity of the program.
 Absences require prior approval from staff.

 No individual is ever denied participation in a Sorensen program because of inability to pay the tuition cost.
 Participants are responsible for their own travel expenses, but food and lodging costs are covered by the tuition.

-If you have any questions about the ELP or your application, contact Lauren Gilbert at 434-243-2844 or email@example.com
+If you have any questions about the ELP or your application, contact Sarah Campbell at 434-243-2470 or firstname.lastname@example.org.